LiLabAtVT/ConSReg/README.md

 We provide code for analyzing the sample datasets in two jupyter notebooks located in the root folder of this project: **bulk_analysis.ipynb** (for bulk RNA-seq data) and **single_cell_analysis.ipynb** (for single cell RNA-seq data).

 ## 4. Publication
-ConSReg is currently under review.
+Please cite the followint paper if you use ConSReg in your research:
 Qi Song, Jiyoung Lee, Shamima Akter, Ruth Grene, Song Li.
-Accurate prediction of condition-specific regulatory maps in Arabidopsis using integrated genomic data (in review)
+"Prediction of condition-specific regulatory genes using machine learning."
+Nucleic acids research 48.11 (2020): e62-e62.